Academic Catalog

 In partnership with ChargePoint, we maintain two electric vehicle charging stations on Kettering’s campus.
 One stations is located in the visitor lot outside the Campus Center and is intended for guests.
 A dual unit is located in the fleet parking area south of the Campus Center and is intended for faculty, staff and student use.
 In order to use the charging station, you must have a ChargePoint card, which can be obtained by joining for free at https://www.chargepoint.com/.
 Follow the prompts on the screen of the charging station after you’ve swiped your card.
 You can now download the mobile app to find stations, check availability and more.

 Fraternities and sororities have played an important role in the collegiate experience at Kettering since the school’s beginnings in the early 20th century.
-Currently, nearly 40% of our students belong to Greek organizations, which include 13 fraternities and five sororities.
-The Greek Life motto, “Civita, Scientia, Officium, Duces,” translates to "Community, Knowledge, Service, Leaders" and describes the four cornerstones of the Greek experience at Kettering University.
+Currently, nearly 40% of our students belong to Greek organizations, which include 13 fraternities and four sororities and one co-ed fraternity.
 Greek organizations offer many opportunities to meet new people, build life-long friendships, practice and hone leadership and management skills, and in many cases, to provide a home away from home through available housing.
 Members are expected to strive for academic excellence and to serve local and national communities by donating time and raising money for a variety of philanthropic causes.
 See the Student Handbook for more information on Kettering's Greek Community.

 Kagle Leadership Initiatives (KLI)